-ITEN PURPOSE BOARD LEAD FORMAT TIME 1.
-Patients, Carer and Staff Story - Learning Director of Verbal 1400 СНА IR'S BUSINESS Nursing 2.
+ITEN Λ PURPOSE BOARD LEAD FORMAT TIME 1.
+Patients, Carer and Staff Story - Learning Director of Nursing Verbal 1400 CHA IR'S BUSINESS Nursing 2.
 Apologies for Absence Information Chair Verbal 3.
 Quorum and Declarations of Interest Information Chair ENC 1 4.
 Minutes of the Board Meeting Held on 4 th April 2019 Approval Chair ENC 2 1420 5.
 Matters Arising and Action Sheet Review Chair ENC 3 1425 6.
 Chair's Report Information Chair ENC 4 1430 7.
-Chief Executive's Report Information Chief Executive ENC 5 1435 SAF HIGH QUALITY CARE 1 I 8.
+Chief Executive's Report Information Chief Executive ENC 5 1435 SAF E HIGH QUALITY CARE 8.
 Monthly Nursing and Midwifery Safer Staffing Report Discussion Director of Nursing ENC 6 1445 CAR E AT HOME 9.
 Walsall Together update Discussion & Approval Director of Strategy & Performance ENC 7 1455 BRE AK - TEA/COFFEE PROVIDED 1505 PAR TNERS 10.
-Acute service collaboration update Information Director of Strategy & Improvement ENC 8 1510 VAL UING COLLEAGUES 11.
+Acute service collaboration update Information Director of Strategy & Improvement ENC 8 1510 VAL 11.
 Organisational culture - Bullying and Harassment Discussion Director of People & Culture ENC 9 1520

-ITEM TEM PURPOSE BOARD LEAD FORMAT TIME RES OURCES 12.
-Performance Report Discussion Director of Finance & Performance ENC 10 1530 GOV ERNANCE AND COMPLIANCE 13.
+ITEN 1 PURPOSE BOARD LEAD FORMAT TIME RES OURCES 12.
+Performance Report Discussion Director of Finance & Performance ENC 10 1530 GOV ERNANCE AND COMPLIANCE I 13.
 Quality, Patient Experience and Safety Committee Highlight Report Information Committee Chair ENC 11 1540 14.
 Performance, Finance & Investment Committee Highlight Report Information Committee Chair ENC 12 1545 15.
 POD Highlight Report Information Committee Chair ENC 13 1550 16.
-QUESTIONS FROM THE PUBLIC l 17.
-DATE OF NEXT MEETING Public meeting on Thursday 6 th June 2019 at 14:00 at the Manor Learning and Conference Centre, Manor Hospital 18.
-Exclusion to the Public - To invite the Press and Public to leave the meeting because of the confidential nature of the business about to be transacted (pursuant to Section 1(2) of the Public Bodies (Admission to Meetings) Act 1960).
+QUESTIONS FROM THE PUBLIC I 17.
+DATE OF NEXT MEETING Public meeting on Thursday 6 th June 2019 Conference Centre, Manor Hospital at 14:00 at the M anor Learning and 1 18.
+Exclusion to the Public - To invite the Pr the confidential nature of the business abo the Public Bodies (Admission to Meetings) out to be transacte 9

-MEETING OF THE PUBLIC TRUST BOARD - Thursday 2 nd May 2019 Declarations of Interest AGENDA ITEM: 3 Report Author and Job Jackie White Responsible Danielle Oum Title: Interim Trust Secretary Director: Action Required Approve □ Discuss □ Inform As sure 🗵 Executive Summary The report presents a Register of Directors' interests to reflect the interests of the Trust Board members.
+MEETING OF THE PUBLIC TRUST BOARD - Thursday 2 nd May 2019 Declarations of Interest AGENDA ITEM: 3 Report Author and Job Jackie White Responsible Danielle Oum Title: Interim Trust Secretary Director: Action Required Approve Discuss Inform 🗆  As ssure  Executive Summary The report presents a Register of Directors' interests to reflect the interests of the Trust Board members.
 The register is available to the public and to the Trust's internal and external auditors, and is published on the Trust's website to ensure both transparency and also compliance with the Information Commissioner's Office Publication Scheme.
 Recommendation Members of the Trust Board are asked to: Note the report Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline There are no risk implications associated with this report.
-Resource implications There are no resource implications associated with this report.
+Resource implications There are no resource imp lications associa ated with this report.
 Legal and Equality and Diversity implications It's fundamental that staff at the Trust are transparent and adhere to both our local policy and guidance set out by NHS England and declare any appropriate conflicts of interest against the clearly defined rules.
-Strategic Objectives Safe, high quality care ⊠ Care at h Partners 🗵 Value co lleagues ⊠ Resources ⊠
+Strategic Objectives Safe, high quality care  home  Partners  Value co olleagues  Resources  are at ho